SCHEDULE YOUR FREE CASE REVIEW

 • Family and Medical Leave Act.
 All employees are entitled to receive up to 12 weeks of unpaid leave that still protects their job.
 This was designed to protect employees who may experience time away from the job for medically related conditions.

 • California Family Rights Act.
-This is much like the Family and Medical Leave Act and provides up to 12 weeks of unpaid leave for employees to care for a member of their family or themselves when experiencing serious medical conditions.
+This is much like the Family and Medical Leave Act (FMLA) and provides up to 12 weeks of unpaid leave for employees to care for a member of their family or themselves when experiencing serious medical conditions.
 This includes the time needed to bond with a newborn.

 Types of Wrongful Termination